John William Mackay: Marriage and family

-In 1866, he married Marie Louise Hungerford, a native New Yorker.
-She had their first son in 1870, John W. Mackay, Jr. followed by Clarence H Mackay in 1874.
-Snubbed by New York society prior to moving to Virginia City in 1867, and no longer interested in San Francisco by 1874, Louise was moved to Paris with Mackay's blessing after a brief re-attempt at New York life.
-He purchased a large mansion for her in Paris where his wealth enabled her to become a noted society hostess for two decades, entertaining royalty and throwing lavish parties.
+Mackay purchased a large mansion for Louise in Paris, where his wealth enabled her to become a noted society hostess for two decades, entertaining royalty and throwing lavish parties.
 The building is today occupied by the Belgium Embassy near the Arc de Triomphe.
+In 1879, Louise's younger sister Ada Hungerford, married Count Joseph Telfener.
+From then on, she was Countess Telfener, possibly the first California born woman to achieve a European title.
 As his telegraph business expanded, in 1884 the family was moved to London for the boys' schooling and easier communications through his owned cables.
-18 years after John's death, Louise returned to the United States in 1920, dying at age 85 in 1928.
+In 1885, his step-daughter, Eva, married the Neopolitan prince, Ferdinando Colonna of Stigliano.
+Eva's portrait was later painted by the Italian painter, Vittorio Matteo Corcos.
+18 years after John's death, Louise returned to the United States in 1920, dying in 1928 at age 85.